ghowland/yudien/docs/yudien_functions.md

 **Args:**

-  0. Int :: Start index (can be negative)
+  0. Int :: Start index (can be positive or negative)
-  1. Int :: End index (can be positive) - if end index not provided then end index is assumed to be end of array
+  1. Int :: End index (can be positive or negative) - if end index not provided then end index is assumed to be end of array

 Note: for positive indices the end index is non-inclusive.
 For negative indices the start index is non inclusive.
 Also, for positive indices the first element of the array is at 0.
 For negative indices the last element is at -1.